Nathan-Furnal/encrypted-file-sharing/README.md

 ```
 which will create the DB and the tables required for the application.

+## Usage

+Once all the previous steps are done, you can open the browser in which you
+modified the authorities and visit the `https://secg4.test` page to start using
+the application.

 # Advised configuration

 This is not strictly necessary but will help for both security and logging